Don’t miss a thing when removing your makeup with a facial toner!

 Also infused with aloe vera, lavender witch hazel revitalizes your skin with gentle, soothing ingredients.
-It utilizes lavender’s anti-inflammatory and anti-bacterial properties to not only cleanse the skin but to also help manage acne, calm sensitive skin, and reduce redness and irritation.
+It utilizes lavender’s anti-inflammatory and anti-bacterial properties to cleanse the skin and help manage acne, calm sensitive skin, and reduce redness and irritation.

-Essential oils are truly nature’s solution to so many of the issues we experience – from blemishes to bloated tummies, and cranky, tired kids.
-You can read more about my experience with essential oils, and why I started using them here to support my family.
+Essential oils are truly nature’s solution to many of the issues we experience – from blemishes to bloated tummies and cranky, tired kids.
+You can read more about my experience with essential oils and why I started using them here to support my family.

 Keep in mind you can select and blend essential oils into your homemade toner for your skin’s needs.